-This memory card is 60% smaller than its bigger brother.
-They were designed for smaller cameras and devices such as Go Pros and cell phones.
+MicroSD cards are smaller than their bigger brother.
+They were designed for smaller cameras and devices such as Go Pros, drones, and cell phones.

 Smaller memory cards have a higher chance to be lost.
 They will work as an SD card when accompanied by an adapter.